miaoubich/cqsr-kafka/README.md

 - Consumer service handles queries (get by ID, get all).

 ## License
-This project is licensed under the MIT License.
+This project is free of use.